 - Advising reinsurers on a USD 38 million subrogated recovery following damage to a steam turbine at a power plant in Saudi Arabia.

 - Advising a panel of primary and excess layer insurers and reinsurers on potential D&O liabilities after the high-profile insolvency of a construction company in the Middle East, leaving debts estimated to be USD billions.

 - Advising insurers on a USD 23 million subrogated recovery relating to damage to aircraft caused by foreign object debris on a commercial passenger flight at an airport in the UAE.

-Mehdi is a Senior Associate in the Dubai office of Kennedys.
+Mehdi is a Legal Director in the Dubai office of Kennedys.
 He qualified as a Solicitor in England & Wales in 2012, specialising in commercial dispute resolution, primarily for insurers and reinsurers.

 Mehdi advises on the investigation, defence and arbitration of a wide variety of large loss matters in the Middle East.
 He deals with matters across multiple lines of business which include, but are not limited to, construction, cyber, directors & officers, energy, financial lines, professional liability, and property damage claims.

 In the arbitration sphere, Mehdi has acted for commercial, construction and insurer clients in arbitrations under the rules of various institutions, including ADCCAC, DIAC, DIFC-LCIA, ICC, LCIA and SIAC.